Ifriqiya: History

-The province of Ifriqiya was created in 703 CE when the Umayyads seized Africa from the Byzantine Empire.
+The province of Ifriqiya was created in 703 CE when the Umayyads seized North Africa from the Byzantine Empire.
 Although Islam existed throughout the province, there was still considerable religious tension and conflict between the invading Arabs and the native Berbers.
 The beliefs and perceptions of people also shifted from area to area.
 This contrast was at its greatest between coastal cities and villages.
 Muslim ownership of Ifriqiya changed hands numerous times in its history with the collapse of the Umayyads paving the way for the Aghlabids, who acted as agents of the Abbasids in Baghdad.

 They were then overthrown by the Fatimids in 909, when they lost their capital of Raqqada and the Fatimids went on to control all of Ifriqiya in 969, when they took control of Egypt.
 The Fatimids slowly lost control over Ifriqiya as their regents, the Zirids, became more and more autonomous until the mid-11th century when they fully separated.

 Religious divisions paved the way for the Almohads to take over western Ifriqiya (Maghreb) in 1147 and all of Ifriqiya by 1160.
 This empire was to last until the early 13th century where it was then replaced by the Hafsids, an influential clan that boasted many of Ifriqiya's governors.
-The Hafsids in 1229 declared their independence from the Almohads and organized themselves under Abu Zakariya, who built the Hafsid empire around its new capital, Tunis.
+The Hafsids in 1229 declared their independence from the Almohads and organised themselves under Abu Zakariya, who built the Hafsid empire around its new capital, Tunis.

 Records of Arabic oral traditions imply that the Muslims first migrated to Africa feeling persecuted in their Arab homeland.
 However, Muslim military incursions into Africa began around seven years after the death of the Islamic Prophet Muhammad in 632.
 This campaign into Africa was led by the General Amr ibn al-As and Muslim control of Africa rapidly spread after the initial seizure of Alexandria.

 Islam slowly took root in the East African coast due to cross-cultural links established between Muslim traders and the natives of the African coast.
 The political situation in Islamic Africa was like any other, filled with a chaotic and constant power struggle between movements and dynasties.
 A key factor in the success of any hopeful party was securing the wealth to fund a push for dominance.
 One source of great wealth was the lucrative gold-mining areas of Sub-Saharan Africa.
 The existence of these gold mines made expansion into Africa very worthwhile.
 The Muslim Empires pushed for influence and control of both the Northern and Southern parts of Africa.
 By the end of the 11th century, Islam had firmly established itself along the Mediterranean.
 Like the Europeans, Muslims felt the brutal effects of the Black Death in the 14th century when it arrived in Western Africa (Maghreb) through Europe.
 Maghreb and Ifriqiya were largely under the rule of the Ottoman Empire between the 16th and 18th centuries.
 Around the end of the 19th century, Islam accounted for 1/3rd of the religious population of Africa.